 Video published on: June 20, 2017

 Passenger (real name Michael Rosenberg) was in Australia opening for another band.
-The audience was indifferent towards his performance, so Passenger went backstage feeling a bit defeated.
-And started to write about his recent break-up.
-The Englishman has said the words just poured out of him and the song was finished in under an hour.
+But the audience was indifferent towards his performance.
+So Passenger went backstage feeling a bit defeated.
+And he started to write about his recent break-up.
+The Englishman has said the words just poured out of him, and the song was finished in under an hour.

 Passenger had been in the music scene for about a decade as an independent artist.
 He used to play at pubs all over Europe, thinking a folk act like his would never be commercially successful.
 But.
-His song Let her go -which he co-produced with Chris Vallejo and that features several Australian musicians- did make it into the European radios and reached #1 in 19 countries.
+His song Let her go -which he co-produced with Chris Vallejo and features several Australian musicians- did make it into the European radios.
+It reached #1 in 19 countries.
 And the video directed by Australian Dave Jensen now has 2.5 billion views.